 It is highly recommended that asynchronous rendering and the SRA option in DFP are enabled as it yields the best page load experience and the potential to serve guaranteed roadblocks as well as advertisers that competitors won’t serve their ads simultaneously to (competitive exclusion).
 This is the only rendering mode that makes ad slot refresh using pub service.
 Refresh work.

 Previously, GPT GET requests larger than 4096 bytes were not supported and were being cut short.
 To avoid truncation, they converted GET requests to POST request method which is now supported by asynchronous GPT tags only.

 SafeFrame in DFP is enabled by default when using GPT tags and recommended over-friendly iframes.
 It protects the sensitive data of the site from getting accessed by external elements but does not affect data collection necessary to serve relevant ads to the site.

 Both rendering modes have their advantages and disadvantages.
-If you prefer to give user experience more importance, choosing asynchronous rendering could be the best option.
+If you prefer to give the user experience more importance, choosing asynchronous rendering could be the best option.
 But in case you have multisize and passback ads running in your inventory, the synchronous rendering mode should be implemented to avoid ruining your site layout.